pvigier/pvigier.github.io-jekyll/_posts/2018-06-13-perlin-noise-numpy.md

 ![Fractal noise](/media/img/perlin2d/fractal2d.png){: .center-image .modal-image }

-The fractal noise is not always between -1 and 1 but between -2 and 2 if you keep the persistance equals to 0.5.
+The fractal noise is not always between -1 and 1 but between -2 and 2 if you keep the persistence equals to 0.5.

 I will show you in future articles how I used Perlin noise and fractal noise in my projects.